 JURLIQUE FARM > BOOK TOUR

-On a behind the scenes tour of our biodynamic* Jurlique Farm you will see and learn about the nature and science behind our skin care products.
+On a behind the scenes tour of our biodynamic* and organic Jurlique Farm you will see and learn about the nature and science behind our skin care products.
 Booking is essential.

 Free for kids under 16

 Mon-Fri from 10am

 Travel in style through the scenic Adelaide Hills to the Jurlique Farm.
 Then spend a relaxing afternoon being pampered at the Jurlique Spa.

 At the end of your tour, feel free to drop into our farm’s retail shop to purchase Jurlique products and exclusives.

 Not taking part in the tour or looking to stock up on your favourite products?
 You’re welcome to visit our shop at any time during our open hours (Monday – Friday, 9am-3pm), simply speak to one of our staff on arrival.

 Tour begins (600m walk)

 Please contact the Adelaide Hills Visitor Information Centre.
 They can book your tour and provide a list of companies who can organise transportation.